Vudgekek/NoMoreVanguard/README.md

 - *Updated Frequently*

 Future Plans:
-- ~~Create catch for script to detect when there are multiples instances of Vanguard after an update~~
+- ~~Create catch for script to detect when there are multiples instances of Vanguard after an update~~ *Done*
-- Make script automatically run when Valorant launches/closes
+- ~~Make script automatically run when Valorant launches/closes~~ *Beyond the scope of this project*
 - Keep project FOSS

 Learn more about why I chose to create this script: